-The roof space is partly floored.
-My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the floored areas.
+My physical inspection of the roof void area was restricted due to insulation material, the limited dimensions of the roof space and lack of suitable crawl boards.
+As a result the roof void area was only viewed from the access hatch.